jDeBok/EECS581_Project2/documentation/project_plan.md

 let myClass = {
   field1: someValue1,
   field2: someValue2,
-  // I'm omitting adding the function because it's more complicated like this };
+  // I'm omitting adding the function because it's more complicated to use member variables in a function in a class defined like this
+};

 ```